 The materials suspended in water, the “snow”, is what gives a snow globe its magic.
 Do you want white flakes, glitter, or a combination of the two?
-Also, be sure to purchase a snow globe that has enough snow because in most instances, you are looking for a blizzard, not flurries.
+Also, be sure to get a snow globe that has enough snow because in most instances, you are looking for a blizzard, not flurries.

 The figure or scene and the snow are what you want to focus on when gazing into a snow globe.
 The water should be crystal clear with no signs of algae or discoloration.
 Ideally, there should be some viscosity to the water, so the snow stays suspended longer to create a dynamic effect.

 Pay close attention to the care that went into building your snow globe.
 You don't want a hastily painted model or one that is disproportionate with its own design elements.

 It's hard to get an idea of size if you are just looking at a picture.
 Check the measurements to be sure the snow globe you are considering is large enough or small enough for your space.